y2q-actionman/cl-annot-revisit/README.md

 Please consider these alternatives:

-- The `nest` macro, introduced in [A tale of many nests](https://fare.livejournal.com/189741.html) by fare, to flat macro nestings.
+- The `nest` macro, introduced in [A tale of many nests](https://fare.livejournal.com/189741.html) by fare, to flatten macro nestings.
 - [How to Check Slots Types at make-instance](https://lisp-journey.gitlab.io/blog/how-to-check-slots-types-at-make-instance/) for saying CLOS slots as "optional" or "required".
 - Just wrap your forms with `()` before trying `@` macro.